d3zza/simple-scss-grid/README.md

 #### gridContainer

-Creates the grids outer container with outer padding, max-width etc.
+Creates the grids outer container with outer padding and max-width settings.

 ```scss
 .container {